-Look anywhere online, and you’ll find that you’re given ALL the advice on branding your business the right way - but how do you know which opinion to trust?
+Look anywhere online, and you’ll find that you’re given ALL the advice on branding your business the "right" way - but how do you know what to believe?
 Well I’m gonna tell you that the one + only person you need to trust is YOURSELF.
 And the reason why comes down to one thing: your brand values.

 We are so often told the way we should do something in our online business: have a funnel; don’t have a funnel.
 Do video - no, do a podcast!
 Create an online course - oh, but first, have a sell-out service.
 Do you get the gist?
 It’s tiring - and quite frankly, following the advice of others instead of listening to your own intuition doesn't work.
 Doing that led to the worst period in my business in terms of sales + growth than I'd had for a long time.

 Your values can become an incredibly useful decision making tool in your business.
 Along with your intuition, your values are there to help guide you along the path that feels most right and aligned TO YOU - and nobody else.

 Values matter because they are a reflection of who we are, but also who we strive to be.
 They impact the choices we make, the things we create, and link deeply into our purpose - our reason for doing what we do.

 But values also matter because they can become a guiding light that helps our audience connect with us.
 Make choices and decisions based around aligning your actions with what you value.
 When you do that, you’re instantly going to attract the people that resonate with those values the most.

 When it comes to the nitty gritty of actually figuring out your brand values, I like to ask myself a few questions:

 These questions - but most importantly, your answers - are what will help to discover what your values are.
 Review your answers, and look for any patterns that stand out.
 Also make note of any powerful words or phrases that make you feel good.
 That feel aligned to the person you are, the business you want to create, and how you want your audience to feel.